copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 41**

-- (Pierce County WA -- 1:20 AM Home Invasion Call) Lakewood -- Deputy Matt Brown talks about watching Cops in high school and wanting to work in Pierce County, Lakewood on graveyard.
+- (Pierce County, WA -- 1:20 AM Home Invasion Call) Lakewood -- Deputy Matt Brown talks about watching Cops in high school and wanting to work in Pierce County, Lakewood on graveyard.
 His partner Deputy Win Sargent likes the corny stuff about the job like helping people on a day to day basis, not many jobs do that and inconveniencing bad guys.
 An officer questions three suspects about an attempted bicycle theft, but one says he is innocent because he has a wooden leg.
 - Albuquerque, NM
 - Davidson County, NC